PedrooHR/eec-project/reports/readme.md

   * OBS: Change in the proposal (A6 is moved to W8 and A4 & A5 are extended one week each)

 **Week Six**
+  * Characterization of the changes and proposals
+  * Characterize applications and the changes for different parameters

 **Week Seven**
+  * Characterization of the changes and proposals
+  * Characterize applications and the changes for different parameters (continuing)
+  * Evaluating new results

 **Week Eight**
+  * Evaluating new results
+  * Working on final reports and presentation

 **Week Nine**
+  * Working on final reports and presentation